Also known as: t-spine bridge, thoracic spine bridge, quadruped bridge, bridge reach

 How to Do Thoracic Bridge

-- Pivot and Rotate: Pivot on the planted foot and rotate hips and shoulders while bringing the lifted knee across the body.
-Control the turn; avoid jerking.
+- Rotate and pivot: Pivot on the planted foot, rotate hips and shoulders while threading the lifted knee across the body and placing the foot beside the outside hand.

 Muscle Groups